Audition

 Dancers must attend the age group and audition time according to their exact age on the actual day of auditions.

-If the absence is due to illness, injury, or personal matter (considered on a case-by-case basis by the Artistic Director) of a known dancer (i.e. someone who has participated in GCB’s Nutcracker, or who is currently known by one of our choreographers) then the Artistic Director will make every effort to cast the dancer in an appropriate role(s), if available.
+If the absence is due to illness, injury, or personal matter (considered on a case-by-case basis by the Artistic Director) of a known dancer (i.e. someone who has participated in GCB’s Nutcracker or who is currently known by one of our choreographers), the Artistic Director will make every effort to cast the dancer in an appropriate role(s), if available.

-If a dancer is not known to GCB or any of its choreographers and is absent for any reason (including being unaware of the audition, illness, injury, or personal matter), then the Artistic Director will cast only lower or mid-level roles best suited for younger or less experienced dancers (i.e. Gingersnap, Little Mice, Angel, Soldier), if available.
-For casting in roles that require a higher skill level (i.e. pointe or solos), the dancer must be present for the audition (in order to be assessed by the Independent Adjudicator in the context of all dancers at the audition).
+If a dancer is not known to GCB or any of its choreographers and is absent for any reason (including being unaware of the audition, illness, injury, or personal matter), the Artistic Director will cast only lower or mid-level roles best suited for younger or less experienced dancers (i.e. non-pointe roles), if available.
+For casting in roles that require a higher skill level (i.e. pointe role or soloist), the dancer must be present for the audition (in order to be assessed in the context of all dancers at the audition).

-Auditions may only be viewed by the casting committee — Artistic Director, Assistant Artistic Director, choreographers for the season, independent adjudicator — plus a videographer (if needed).
-Staff and board members (many of whom are parents of dancers) do not view auditions.
+Auditions may only be viewed by members of the casting committee (Artistic Director, Assistant Artistic Director, choreographers for the season, independent adjudicator).
+GCB staff and board members do not view auditions.

-Video auditions and make-up auditions (due to a dancer’s absence) are not permitted.
+Video submissions and make-up auditions (due to a dancer’s absence) are not permitted.

 Age Requirement and Eligibility